 Aluminum waterjet cutting involves a cutting head that emits a high-pressure jet of water focused on the material that requires cutting.
 The high pressure of the water jet cuts through the material where it impacts.

 When cutting aluminum, an abrasive waterjet cutting process is used.
-This uses an abrasive material added to the water jet to make metal cutting faster and easier.
+This uses an abrasive material added to the water jet to cut metal faster and easier.

 Benefits of Cutting Aluminum With a Water Jet Machine